 - Compulsory Andrés Guadamuz, ‘Internet Regulation’ in Lilian Edwards (ed), Law, Policy, and the Internet (Hart Publishing 2019).
 OA link

-- A useful and broad-ranging introduction into what it is to study Internet Law.
+- A useful and broad-ranging introduction into what it is to study Internet law and policy.

 - Recommended Malte Ziewitz and Ian Brown, ‘A Prehistory of Internet Governance’ in Research Handbook on Governance of the Internet (Edward Elgar Publishing 2013).
 OA link

-- A clear and well-written history of the Internet and its early governance, as well as the institutions involved.
+- A history of the Internet and its early governance, as well as the institutions involved.
 Perhaps the best of the many “great men” tales of Internet history critiques by Cath-Speth (2021).

 - Optional Kieron O’Hara and Wendy Hall, Four Internets: Data, Geopolitics, and the Governance of Cyberspace (Oxford University Press 2021). paywall link / UCL link